jeeachoi/PCA_Shiny/README.md

 One to three pdf files and three csv files will be generated:
 - Biplot.pdf: This file will be generated only when the user choose to plot biplot.
 Biplot maps a data matrix by plotting both the rows and columns in the same figure.
 Here the genes are arrows and samples/cells are points.
 - Screeplot.pdf: This file will be generated only when the user chooses to plot scree plot.
 The x-axis shows the number of PCs and y-axis shows variance explained.
 - TransformedData_Plot.pdf: The pairwise plot between k PCs are shown.
+The first 2 PC plots with condition label is also provided.
 - Gene_loading.csv: Gene loading for the top k PCs are shown.
 - SortedGene_loadings.csv: For each of the top k PCs, genes are sorted by their absolute loadings in each PC.
 - Variance_explained.csv: Percentage of SD explained by each PC.
 - PCA_info.txt: This file contains all input parameters.
 ## Note
-The 'create new folder' button in the output folder selection pop-up is disfunctional right now
+User should select a "Output Folder" in the GUI